c4spar/cliffy-manual/command/error_handling.md

 ## Validation errors

 This example will catch all errors.
-You can differenciate between runtime and validation errors by checking if the `error` is an instance of `ValidationError`.
+You can differentiate between runtime and validation errors by checking if the `error` is an instance of `ValidationError`.
 The validation error has a `exitCode` property that should be used to exit the program.